psoilis/Crowd-Computing-Group-1/README.md

 This task refers to the annotation of the unlabeled tweet batch which is used as a training set for the machine learning model.
 The worker is required to answer three questions:
 1. Validate whether the tweet contains information about human vaccination or not.
-2. Annotate the tweet with regard to its credibility.
+2. Annotate the tweet with regards to its credibility.
 3. Provide reasoning behind the factors that influenced his or her annotation.

 <p align="center">